 Simply transfer the amount in Box 1 on your W-2G form to Line 7a of your 1040.
 If you received more than one W-2G, you will need to add up all the amounts in Box 1 on all the forms and then put that total in Line 7a of your 1040.

-The same process applies if there is an amount shown in Box 2 on your W-2G forms.
+The exact process applies if an amount is shown in Box 2 on your W-2G forms.
 Include that amount in your total federal income tax withheld on Line 17 of your 1040.

 This is the correct procedure for reporting gambling winnings for an individual.
 If you’re part of a group that won a cash or material prize, the process is a little different.